This Young Man Filled His Life With Love — And Was Killed For It

 Saxena remembers rushing to his son’s side, he and his wife struggling to lift the body of their 23-year-old.
 Both knew taking him to a hospital was futile — Ankit’s blood was everywhere.
 Fourteen days since his death, the couple are still struggling to understand the course of events that led to that brutal moment: Unknown to Saxena and his wife, Ankit had a lover for the past few years, an old neighbor’s daughter, Shehzadi.
 Ankit was a Kayasth Hindu, and Shehzadi was Muslim — a fact that Saxena told me would not really have mattered had Ankit chosen to confide in him.
 As things stood, Ankit’s parents had begun to look for a suitable match for him once he started earning.
 For the longest time, Shehzadi’s parents had no idea that she was involved with a Hindu boy.

 Interfaith and inter-caste couples are common in India, but they have also faced persecution from identity groups that want to keep bloodlines “pure” and view these unions as unholy.
 Often, the only option for people from different religions or caste groups who fall in love is to elope, cutting off all ties with their own families.
-Those who defy these kinship norms, particularly when it comes to caste, are often killed by their own families — in what is described as an “honour killing”.
+Those who defy these kinship norms, particularly when it comes to caste, are often killed by their own families — in what is described as an “honor killing.”
 (According to official statistics, 288 people have been killed in India for inter-caste unions in the last three years.)

 Advertisement